Alpha-Drive/scenario_runner/README.md

 ALPHADRIVE SAMPLES
 ===========

 In this folder, you have an alphadrive.yml that defines a few profiles you can test out.

+Note that the AlphaDrive docker image used to execute the code contains all the dependencies of this project, so the only requirement is that your Mac or Linux host has a recent version of docker installed.

 After you have installed the `alpha` command using: